miolad/netto/README.md

 | `web-frontend` | Rust WebAssembly frontend |
 | `www` | Static files for the web frontend |
 | `xtask` | Utility binary crate for managing coordination between the other crates |

+## Acknowledgements

+_This work has been partially supported by the [ELASTIC project](https://elasticproject.eu/), which received funding from the [Smart Networks and Services Joint Undertaking](https://smart-networks.europa.eu/) (SNS JU) under the European Union’s [Horizon Europe](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe_en) research and innovation programme under [Grant Agreement No. 101139067](https://cordis.europa.eu/project/id/101139067).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them._